 “She has our mom’s eyes,” said Sadie.

 Laurel kept her hood off as they worked.

-they went closer to the stream and disappeared into the fog.
-Eaton tensed up and was peering through the blinding white to get a better glimpse, when a vivid shape came out of the fog; the two men were paddling a canoe along the stream, absorbed in conversation with one another. the fog engulfed them and their voices died away.
+They went closer to the stream and disappeared into the fog.
+Eaton tensed up and was peering through the blinding white to get a better glimpse, when a vivid shape came out of the fog.
+Two people were paddling a canoe along the stream, absorbed in conversation with one another.
+The fog engulfed them and their voices died away.

 Taking deep breaths, Eaton waited a few moments longer, then eased himself from the truck.